Use Google Tag Manager

 You also need to integrate the Contentsquare SDK see section: Add Contentsquare to your app.

-Contentsquare screenview events require to pass the screen name as a parameter.
+Contentsquare screenview events require a name parameter.

 Firebase has 2 ways to track screens: